AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Given the current climate, I would like this post to normalise discussing layoffs and hopefully make people feel less alone.

-## A bit of background
+## What would I change about my layoff experience

-I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless its for serious misconduct.
-Even if you want to fire someone for performance reasons, you have to put them on a PIP(Performance Improvement Plan) and give them a few months to get their performance back to a satisfactory level.
+_I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless it's for serious misconduct.
+Even with layoffs there is a consultation period with the impacted people before (officially) finalising the decision._

 That I was on the hit list at this company was both surprising and not surprising.
 There were subtle and not-so-subtle hints that some people wanted me to leave.

-## Thoughts about the reason for laying me off

-The official reason for disestablishing my role was that the company had too many backend engineers.
-I was "too senior" (whatever that means) and hence expensive to keep on.
-By letting me go, they could save more jobs.

-Although this might be true, it doesn't make sense to me for various reasons.

-> It was the easiest way to silence what I think they saw as disruptive dissent

-Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
-From the beginning, I openly raised things I disagreed with or thought could be better.

-I feel that as the company grew, leadership became increasingly uncomfortable with my standing up for my principles.
-It's possible that advocating for pay transparency and disagreeing with mandatory in-office days, etc., is what put the final nail in the coffin.

-Leadership might have been threatened by my discussions in internal forums around things I felt were incorrect, as they probably felt called out.

-## What would I change about my layoff experience

 There is no good time to announce layoffs, but doing so just before mid-year reviews was not great.
 I was also a few weeks away from vesting another 25% of my ESOPs, which worsened the timing.

-I was surprised that the company continued hiring and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.
+I was surprised that the company continued hiring till before the layoffs and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.

 I wish, in this regard, they had been more like Apple (who, at the time of publishing) have not resorted to layoffs because [they did not overhire](https://blog.pragmaticengineer.com/apple-job-cuts-tide/).
 Moreover, [CEO Tim Cook took a pay cut of 40%](https://www.bbc.com/news/business-64258289) to help weather the economic climate.